-- Update MPS Vision Mission Values statement to better reflect the organization-wide commitment to dismantling structural racism and promoting anti-racism and inclusion – proposed changes presented to January 2021 Council, and revisited in February
+- Updated MPS Vision Mission Values statement in 2021 to better reflect the organization-wide commitment to dismantling structural racism and promoting anti-racism and inclusion

 - Follow up regularly with MPS committees to ensure that all parts of the MPS are addressing these areas.

 - President and President-elect to attend Nominations & Elections Committee meetings as ex-officio and invited guest participants to support a diverse group of members on the annual election ballot for top MPS leadership positions.

 - Establish a baseline for measuring progress of participation by MPS members of color (these will be absolute numbers due to incomplete member data):

 - Assembly Reps/MedChi Delegates

 UPDATED 12/7/22: These Executive Committee goals are to be postponed until phase 2.

 Establish a baseline for measuring progress of participation by MPS members of color (these will be absolute numbers due to incomplete member data):